Our Community Office Team is available to help residents in areas such as:

 Commissioner of Oaths (for taking affidavits)

-For more information on how we can help in these areas, please click on the appropriate tab.
+For more information on these areas, please click on the appropriate tab.

 Immediately after the marriage ceremony, the couple may receive a Record of Solemnization of Marriage from the person who performed the ceremony.